 Competing with the biggest drone companies like DJI is tough.
 However, another excellent choice for novices is the Parrot Anafi micro drone.

 This model features a unique feature that allows it to record 4K movies of objects above it – for example, when flying beneath a bridge – in addition to its lightweight and robust 320-gram form factor.

-The still photography skills of the UAV are also outstanding, with a 21MP sensor proficient for a 3x digital zoom and ten photos per second in burst mode.
+The still photography skills of this UAV are also outstanding, with a 21MP sensor proficient for a 3x digital zoom and ten photos per second in burst mode.

-- The Parrot Anafi is very simple to pack and fly
+- The Parrot Anafi is remarkably simple to pack and fly

 - A camera attached to a gimbal that can spin.

 - A very silent flight and FPV system.